Prudence Crandall: Judicial proceedings

 Arthur Tappan of New York, a prominent abolitionist, donated $10,000 to hire the best lawyers to defend Crandall throughout her trials.
 The first opened at the Windham County Court on August 23, 1833.
 The case challenged the constitutionality of the Connecticut law prohibiting the education of African Americans from outside the state.

 The defense argued that African Americans were citizens in other states, so, therefore, there was no reason why they should not be considered as such in Connecticut.
-Thus, they focused on the deprivation of the rights of African-American students under the United States Constitution.
-By contrast, the prosecution denied the fact that freed African-Americans were citizens in any state.
-The county court jury ultimately failed to reach a decision for the cases.
+Thus, they focused on the deprivation of the rights of African American students under the United States Constitution.
+By contrast, the prosecution denied the fact that freed African Americans were citizens in any state.
+The county court jury ultimately failed to reach a decision.

 A second trial in Superior Court decided against the school, and the case was taken to the Supreme Court of Errors (now called the Connecticut Supreme Court) on appeal in July 1834.
 The Connecticut high court reversed the decision of the lower court, dismissing the case on July 22 because of a procedural defect.
-The Black Law prohibited the education of black children from outside of Connecticut unless permission was granted by the local civil authority and town selectmen.
+The Black Law prohibited the education of Black children from outside of Connecticut unless permission was granted by the local civil authority and town selectmen.
 But the prosecution's information that charged Crandall had not alleged that she had established her school without the permission of the civil authority and selectmen of Canterbury.
 Therefore, the Supreme Court held that the information was fatally defective because the conduct which it alleged did not constitute a crime.
 The Court did not address the issue of whether the citizenship of free African Americans had to be recognized in every state.